Where to buy Ribbons in Malaysia

 This means you need to visit different shops for different types of ribbons.
-The more unique the ribbons are, the more pricey they can become too.
+The more unique the ribbons are, the more pricey they can become.

-Satin ribbons in Malaysia are mostly single-sided; this means that the satin shine is on the top side of the ribbon while the bottom part is not shiny.
+Satin ribbons in Malaysia are mostly single-sided; the satin shine is on the top side of the ribbon, while the bottom part is not shiny.

-There are double-sided or double-faced satin ribbons available, but these are more expensive, almost 50% more than the normal single faced satin ribbons.
+Double-sided or double-faced satin ribbons are available, but these are more expensive, almost 50% more than the standard single-faced satin ribbons.

 How to go to Green Daun Craft Shop?

 We are located in Damansara Perdana, Petaling Jaya, and you can read this article on how to go to the Green Daun craft shop.

 The article has direction information and also photos showing our shop.
 Alternatively, you can always call us for detailed directions.